Overseas Visitors Pass - Terms and Conditions

 - The Pass may only be used by the person(s) or family named on the Pass and is non-transferable.

 - The Pass must be presented by the holder at the admission point of each site visited.
+The Pass does not include free or reduced entry to our Associated Attractions.

 - The Pass cannot be used in conjunction with any other promotions.